 7.1.1 None Minimal Moderate Significant Optimal

 How would you rate

 the performance of the

-SPH Laboratory System
+LPH Laboratory System

 collectively on achieving

 this Key Idea?

-The SPH Laboratory System provides timely and easily accessed quality services across the jurisdiction.
+The LPH Laboratory System provides timely and easily accessed quality services across the jurisdiction.

-- Information about laboratory testing services is regularly updated. - Test menus are available on laboratory websites. - For critical public health tests that are not available within the state, arrangements for testing are made with other system partners.
+- Information about laboratory testing services is regularly updated. - Test menus are available on laboratory websites. - For critical public health tests that are not available at the local public health laboratory or within the LPH Laboratory System, arrangements for testing are made with other system partners.